Taro Pharmaceutical Industries (NYSE:TARO) Shares Gap Down to $50.30

-Taro Pharmaceutical Industries Ltd. (NYSE:TARO) gapped down prior to trading on Wednesday .
+Taro Pharmaceutical Industries Ltd. (NYSE:TARO)’s stock price gapped down prior to trading on Wednesday .
 The stock had previously closed at $50.30, but opened at $49.02.
-Taro Pharmaceutical Industries shares last traded at $49.02, with a volume of 1 shares traded.
+Taro Pharmaceutical Industries shares last traded at $49.02, with a volume of 1 shares.

-A number of equities research analysts have recently weighed in on TARO shares.
-TheStreet cut Taro Pharmaceutical Industries from a “c” rating to a “d+” rating in a report on Wednesday, November 24th.
-Zacks Investment Research lowered Taro Pharmaceutical Industries from a “buy” rating to a “hold” rating in a research report on Wednesday, September 29th.
+A number of analysts recently weighed in on the stock.
+Zacks Investment Research lowered shares of Taro Pharmaceutical Industries from a “buy” rating to a “hold” rating in a report on Wednesday, September 29th.
+TheStreet lowered shares of Taro Pharmaceutical Industries from a “c” rating to a “d+” rating in a research note on Wednesday, November 24th.

-Institutional investors have recently added to or reduced their stakes in the company.
-Signaturefd LLC boosted its holdings in Taro Pharmaceutical Industries by 72.2% in the 3rd quarter.
-Signaturefd LLC now owns 601 shares of the company’s stock valued at $38,000 after purchasing an additional 252 shares during the period.
-C M Bidwell & Associates Ltd. acquired a new position in Taro Pharmaceutical Industries in the 3rd quarter valued at approximately $73,000.
-Mitsubishi UFJ Trust & Banking Corp acquired a new stake in shares of Taro Pharmaceutical Industries during the third quarter worth $76,000.
-Deutsche Bank AG increased its position in shares of Taro Pharmaceutical Industries by 120.8% during the second quarter.
-Deutsche Bank AG now owns 1,539 shares of the company’s stock worth $111,000 after buying an additional 842 shares during the period.
-Finally, Veriti Management LLC bought a new position in Taro Pharmaceutical Industries during the third quarter worth $214,000.
+Several hedge funds have recently made changes to their positions in TARO.
+Signaturefd LLC increased its holdings in Taro Pharmaceutical Industries by 72.2% during the third quarter.
+Signaturefd LLC now owns 601 shares of the company’s stock worth $38,000 after buying an additional 252 shares during the last quarter.
+C M Bidwell & Associates Ltd. bought a new position in shares of Taro Pharmaceutical Industries in the third quarter valued at approximately $73,000.
+Mitsubishi UFJ Trust & Banking Corp bought a new stake in Taro Pharmaceutical Industries during the third quarter valued at approximately $76,000.
+Deutsche Bank AG lifted its position in Taro Pharmaceutical Industries by 120.8% during the second quarter.
+Deutsche Bank AG now owns 1,539 shares of the company’s stock valued at $111,000 after purchasing an additional 842 shares during the last quarter.
+Finally, American Century Companies Inc. bought a new stake in Taro Pharmaceutical Industries during the second quarter valued at approximately $222,000.
 Institutional investors own 12.11% of the company’s stock.

 About Taro Pharmaceutical Industries (NYSE:TARO)